kamayakoi/lomi./README.md

 ## Get Started

-1. Clone the repository
+1. Clone the repo.
 2. Run `npm install`
 3. Run `npm update`
-4. Run `npm run dev` or `npm build` then `npm run server` to start the server
+4. Run `npm run dev` or `npm build` then `npm run server` to start the server.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under a strict proprietary license exclusive to lomi.africa.
+The software is confidential and may not be distributed in any manner.
+Only individuals employed by or officially associated with lomi.africa are modify this software.
+See the LICENSE file for full details.

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
+This is a closed-source project.
+External contributions are not accepted.
+If you are an employee or official associate of lomi.africa and wish to contribute, please contact the project maintainers directly through internal channels.

 ## Contact

-For any questions, please contact the project maintainers at babacar@lomi.africa
+For any questions related to this project, please contact the project maintainer at babacar@lomi.africa.
+Note that no information about the project shall be shared with external parties.